For my full research statement, please click here.

 “How do Transfer Students and Direct Admits Compare?
 Academically and Post-Graduation”

 Using administrative student data from one of the University of California schools, this paper analyzes the status of transfer students entering between 2012 to 2019 compared to direct admits.
 Academic outcomes, such as on-time graduation rates, time-to-degree, and final GPA, all improved over the sample period, but the gap between the two student groups remains.
-By linking the data to survey data, this paper also provides insight into initial post-graduation outcomes for students that graduated between 2016 to 2022.
+By linking to survey data, this paper also provides insight into initial post-graduation outcomes.
 Compared to direct admits, transfer students are 9-13 percentage points less likely to be in full-time employment after graduating.
 Internship experience is the most important factor, with other aspects like GPA and major contributing as well, however these variables do not fully explain the difference between transfer students and direct admits.
 Transfer students are also 5 to 7 percentage points more likely to still be planning for graduate school as opposed to already enrolled in a program.

 “Did COVID-19 Academically Scar College Students?”